Latent Equivariant Operators for Robust Object Recognition: Promises and Challenges: Methodology details

 \subsection{Learned Operator}

 The hard-coded constructions presented in Section~\ref{appendix:shift_op} demonstrate the existence of a valid operator that satisfies the desired transformation behavior for this task.
 While these fixed operators provide a constructive proof of feasibility, they are not necessarily optimal when integrated into a larger learning pipeline.
 To allow the operator to adapt to the data and interact with other learned components, we parameterize the operator and optimize it jointly with the rest of the model.
+In practice, the operator is initialized using the orthogonal factor of a QR decomposition of a random matrix to provide a stable starting point for optimization.

 In this setting, the true order of the transformation group may be unknown.
 We therefore fix the size of the operator building block to match the latent dimensionality, which serves as an upper bound on the transformation order.
 This design allows the learned operator to represent transformations of varying effective orders within a fixed-dimensional latent space.